ploutusFi/Ploutos-Docs/how-does-gravita-work/vessels-and-collateral.md

 \displaystyle{L}{T}{V}={\left(\frac{{{B}{V}}}{{{C}{V}}}\right)}⋅{100}
 $$

 A lower LTV ratio implies a safer position for the borrower, as it means that they have more collateral relative to the borrowed amount, reducing the risk of liquidation.
-In Gravita Protocol, it is essential to maintain a healthy LTV ratio to avoid liquidations and ensure a smooth borrowing experience.
+In Levra Protocol, it is essential to maintain a healthy LTV ratio to avoid liquidations and ensure a smooth borrowing experience.

 For simplicity and consistency, this documentation will always refer to LTV.

-## Why would I want to put my collateral on Gravita Protocol?
+## Why would I want to put my collateral on Levra Protocol?

 ### 1. Capital efficiency and Productive Collateral

-Since less collateral is needed for the same loan, Gravita Protocol offers more capital efficiency than other decentralized lending platforms.
+Since less collateral is needed for the same loan, Levra Protocol offers more capital efficiency than other decentralized lending platforms.
 Your productive asset continues to provide you with interest even when it is used as a collateral.&#x20;

 This is also true for your LP positions that will be available to be used as a collateral in a future update.

 Also, borrowers can increase their exposure to the LST of their choice by leveraging their position.

-For example, the proceeds of loans issued in the form of GRAI can be used to purchase more collateral, that in return allows to mint more GRAI.
+For example, the proceeds of loans issued in the form of USDL can be used to purchase more collateral, that in return allows to mint more USDL.

-_**This is not a recommendation on how to use Gravita Protocol, use leverage at your own risk!**_
+_**This is not a recommendation on how to use Levra Protocol, use leverage at your own risk!**_

 ### 2. Collateral LTV

-You can find here and on our front-end interface the maximum amount of GRAI that you can borrow based on your LST collateral of choice.
+You can find here and on our front-end interface the maximum amount of USDL that you can borrow based on your LST collateral of choice.

-_**REMINDER: while Gravita Protocol is by design a multi-collateral lender, you can only borrow against a single LST for each Vessel that you open.
-If you wish to borrow GRAI using different tokens, you will need to open a separate vessel each time.**_
+_**REMINDER: while Levra Protocol is by design a multi-collateral lender, you can only borrow against a single LST for each Vessel that you open.
+If you wish to borrow USDL using different tokens, you will need to open a separate vessel each time.**_

 | Token  | Maximum LTV                    |
 | ------ | ------------------------------ |